- 2 cups whole wheat flour

-- In a bowl, combine the flour, brown sugar, baking soda, cinnamon, nutmeg and ginger.
-Combine the eggs, applesauce and vanilla; stir into dry ingredients just until moistened.
-Fold in the carrots and raisins (batter will be thick).
-Spread evenly in a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Spread evenly in a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 15 servings.

 Reviews forHarvest Snack Cake